 This article contains links to products or services from one or more of our advertisers or partners.
 We may receive a commission when you click or make a purchase using our site.
 Learn more about how we make money.

-Taking time to compare your options and save money when sending funds to Romania.
+Take the time to compare your options so you can save money when sending funds to Romania.

 Compare money transfer services to Romania

 Some major US banks may offer the option to send funds to Romania.
 But banks typically charge high transfer fees and offer exchange rates that are significantly lower than the mid-market rate — or the rate banks and transfer providers use when trading among themselves.

 A reputable money transfer specialist can offer better exchange rates and also charge lower fees, saving you money and putting more Romanian leu into your recipient’s pocket.
 Some providers offer electronic transfers to bank accounts only, while others also provide cash pickups, mobile wallet payments and cash delivery services.

 Adrian’s marriage may have broken down long before he moved to the US, but this Romanian expat remains in close contact with his ex-wife in Bucharest.
 When she asks him for an urgent transfer of $1,000, he’s happy to oblige.
 But before handing over his cash, he compares the services of two online transfer specialists to see which can save him the most money.